 Structure of Ansible role is very simple it consists of many folders each one of them consists of a lot of YAML files that by default have one main.yml file but they can have more than one file.

-It is an Ansible encryption tool which allows users to encrypt various variables.
+It is an Ansible encryption tool that allows users to encrypt various variables.
 This Ansible vault produces encrypted files to save variables those files can be moved to another location when needed.

 Ansible vault can encrypt any different forms of data that are found in Ansible roles and playbooks.
 Also, it can encrypt task files in case you need to hide a variable name.

-It is an open source tool which allows users to automate everything about their containers from building to deployment to management.
+It is an open-source tool that allows users to automate everything about their containers from building to deployment to management.
 Ansible container allows better code management and implementing containers on any cloud registries.

 By default, Ansible container is not installed from the beginning as a part of Ansible installation so you will need to set it up on a container host and during the installation process, you will need to choose a container engine to work on.